Seal125/structure-playground/README.md

 # structure-playground

+# I am moving this to codeberg, all updates will be made there :)

 because i love thinking about organization 🙂‍↕️

 ## The intent of this (so i dont forget) is that i want to see what i PERSONALLY feel is the best way to organize and structure files depending on what im doing